 While at Harvard I taught, graded for and tutored a variety of classes including Physics 15a (Introductory Mechanics), Math 1b (Calculus, Series and Differential Equations) and Math 21a (Multivariable Calculus).

-I’m a Faculty Dean Aide in Mather House at Harvard, where I work with the Faculty Deans and House Administrator to organize and run house events.
+I’m a Resident Tutor in Mather House at Harvard, where I advise sophomores, assist with IMs and otherwise work with the Faculty Deans and other tutors to organize house initiatives.
 I’m very grateful to be part of such a wonderful and supportive community as I navigate my graduate experience.

 Senior reflection on my college rowing experience.